IBS Clinical Trials

 When a study is randomized, there will be two or more alternative treatments which are selected randomly, not by choice.
 One treatment or another is given to the subjects, and the results are compared.
 When a treatment is found better (i.e. safer, more efficient), the clinical trial is stopped, so the subjects who get the least effective/safe treatment will have less exposure to the treatment.

-You May Also Like:Coping With IBS Symptoms
+You May Also Like:Can Coffee Cause IBS Issues?

 Related Search Topics (Ads):